RESEARCH STARTER

 Thermal Remanent Magnetization

 In igneous rocks, magnetite crystals form as the magma cools.
 As the crystals grow, they align themselves with any magnetic field present.
 This process is called thermal remanent magnetization (TRM).
-If the crystals are quite small or quite large, they cannot permanently record the field direction; after a short time the recording fades and becomes unreadable.
+If the crystals are quite small or quite large, they cannot permanently record the field direction; after a short time, the recording fades and becomes unreadable.
 The magnetism of such small grains is called superparamagnetism: They do align with a magnetic field, but they easily lose their orientation.
 The larger grains contain many magnetic domains that become misaligned over time so that the recording fades.

 Grains the size of fine dust are good recorders.
 Unfortunately, not all igneous rocks have grains of the proper size.
-The size of the mineral crystal depends on the rate of cooling: When magma is cooled very slowly, large crystals are produced, while a rapid cooling results in smaller crystals.
+The size of the mineral crystal depends on the rate of cooling: When magma is cooled very slowly, large crystals are produced, while rapid cooling results in smaller crystals.
 Granite is coarse-grained and thus is not the best recorder.
 The best igneous recorder is basalt, a black, fine-grained rock.
-Basalt is fairly common on the surface of the earth, particularly in the ocean basins, where nothing but basalt underlies the sediment on the basin floor.
+Basalt is fairly common on the surface of the Earth, particularly in the ocean basins, where nothing but basalt underlies the sediment on the basin floor.

 A useful magnetic recorder must provide information about how old it is.
 Basalt again fills this requirement, as its crystallization can be dated by measuring the amount of radioactive elements and their daughter products it contains.
 Clearly, basalt is an ideal source of information on the magnetic field.
-Unfortunately, it does not occur everywhere on the earth; moreover, as a recorder, it covers only times of eruptions of magma.
+Unfortunately, it does not occur everywhere on the Earth; moreover, as a recorder, it covers only times of eruptions of magma.
 Some other recorder must be used to fill in the blanks.

 Detrital Remanent Magnetization

-Sedimentary rock is formed from the products of the rock weathering that accumulate mostly in watery environments, such as rivers, lakes, and oceans.
+Sedimentary rock is formed from the products of rock weathering that accumulate mostly in watery environments, such as rivers, lakes, and oceans.
 Clastic sedimentary rocks are formed from fragments of rock and mineral grains, such as grains of quartz in sandstone.
 Chemical sedimentary rock is derived from chemical weathering products, such as calcium carbonate or calcite, which is the major constituent of limestone.
 Most of the material in sedimentary rocks is not ferromagnetic, but there are a few grains of magnetite and other ferromagnetic compounds.
 As the grains fell through the water, they aligned with the magnetic field present at that time.
 When they hit the bottom, they retained the orientation, for the most part, and were subsequently covered by more sediment.
 This process is termed detrital remanent magnetization (DRM).

 An interesting aspect of DRM is the role that organisms play in its formation.
-The grains of magnetic minerals that fall through the water are oval-shaped, and when they strike the surface of the sediment they become misaligned with the field.
+The grains of magnetic minerals that fall through the water are oval-shaped, and when they strike the surface of the sediment, they become misaligned with the field.
 Organisms such as worms disturb the sediment in a process known as bioturbation, which moves the sediment around and realigns the magnetic grains with the field.
-In the mid-1980's, it was discovered that certain varieties of bacteria have small grains of magnetite in their bodies.
+In the mid-1980s, it was discovered that certain varieties of bacteria have small grains of magnetite in their bodies.
 The bacteria use the grains like compasses to find their way down into the sediment on which they feed.
 The bacteria eventually die, and the magnetite grains become part of the sediment, aligned with the magnetic field; this phenomenon is known as biomagnetism.

 The grain-size problem also occurs in DRM, given that a sediment particle can be the size of a particle of clay, a boulder, or anything in between.
 Conglomerate, a rock composed of rounded pebbles and other large particles, is not a good recorder, nor is coarse sandstone.
 Finer sandstones, shales, siltstones, and mudstones are much better.
 Most chemical rocks, such as halite (common table salt), are poor recorders; limestone may or may not be good, depending on the conditions of formation.